Agasya27/Sparelens-Asses-DV/README.md

    - Interactive data table with filtering and sorting
    - Dynamic charts (Bar, Line, Pie)
    - Real-time chart updates when table filters change
+   - Download the chart as PNG or PDF
 5. **Manage Files**: View all your files and delete as needed

 ## Sample Data